 You want to build a business, not just a book of business.
 NAA’s structure lets you grow into agency leadership and earn override income from the team you build.

-You've been running a side business while working a 9-5.
-You're ready to commit fully — you just need the right vehicle.
+You’ve been running a side business while working a 9-to-5.
+You’re ready to commit fully — you just need the right vehicle.
 This is it.

 You understand viscerally what it costs a family to be unprotected.
 That conviction is the most powerful sales tool in this business.

-This is the bread-and-butter of the NAA system.
-Mortgage protection is term life insurance specifically designed to pay off a homeowner's mortgage if they pass away or become disabled.
+The bread-and-butter of the NAA system.
+Term life specifically designed to pay off a homeowner’s mortgage if they pass away or become disabled.
 The leads are homeowners who recently took out a mortgage and have already requested information.

 Affordable level-term policies that protect young families during their working years — usually 10, 20, or 30-year terms.
 The simplest sale in the industry.
 Most families know they need it; they just need someone to explain it and write it.